JoshLocke/FS-Laws/Select Committees Act.md

 &nbsp;&nbsp;&nbsp; (d) Any Select Committee established shall be headed by the member of Congress who proposed the establishment of the committee.
 The head of the Select Committee shall be referred to as the ‘Chairperson’ of the Select Committee in question.

-&nbsp;&nbsp;&nbsp; (e) Measures for the selection of a Chairperson – who is not the individual who proposed the establishment of the select committee – may be implemented in the establishing resolution.
+&nbsp;&nbsp;&nbsp; (e) Measures for the selection of a Chairperson – who is not the individual who proposed the establishment of the select committee – may be implemented in the establishing Charter.
 No individual shall be the chairperson of a Select Committee if they are not (or cease to be) a sitting congressperson or are (or become) a Congressional Presiding Officer.

-&nbsp;&nbsp;&nbsp; (f) The number of members of a Select Committee may be restricted by its establishing joint resolution; however, Select Committees shall not exceed greater than six (6) members.
+&nbsp;&nbsp;&nbsp; (f) The number of members of a Select Committee may be restricted by its establishing Charter; however, Select Committees shall not exceed greater than six (6) members.
 The chairperson shall be included and count toward the membership limit.

 **§8 Proceedings of Select Committees**